Boynton Beach Truck Accident Lawyers

 How do truck accident claims in Florida work?

 After a semi-truck or 18-wheeler accident, you must file a claim with your insurance company ASAP.
-You also have the option of filing a lawsuit against the other parties involved.
+You can also file a lawsuit against the other parties involved.

 Either course of action requires you to gather evidence to prove the other driver was at fault.